 Mount Rainier in the Clouds

 The Exposed section of the trail is more rocky, so definitely watch where you’re stepping!
-What I have always been impressed by in Mount Rainier National Park is the work the trailcrew has done to create beautiful rock walls on the bounder sections of trails.
+There is a ton of loose rock that can get slippy.
+What I have always been impressed by in Mount Rainier National Park is the work the trail crew has done to create beautiful rock walls on the bounder sections of trails.
 They are truly a work of art.

 Check Out Another Favorite in Mount Rainier NP: Naches Peak Loop